vircadia/My-HIFI-Stuff-1/README.md

 Current Scripts
 ---

+* Add-Shader-To-Your-Avatar

+Makes it easy to apply a Shader to your avatar.

+* Share-Your-Image-In-HIFI

+Makes it so you can choose a image on your local machine and share it with others over the messaging mixer.

+* Video_Sync

+Makes it so you can watch videos with others and sync it over the messaging mixer.

+* Video_Sync_On_The_Tablet

 * dropNet.js

 Meant to share web entities with others running the script Wherever You Are in high fidelity VR.